axibase/atsd/changelogs/2017_01/README.md

 ### Issue 3756

-The SQL executor was fixed to return correct results for a query containing a tag filter on a joined table (`t64o.tags.city = 'New York'`).
+Fixed the SQL executor to return correct results for a query containing a tag filter on a joined table (`t64o.tags.city = 'New York'`).

 ```sql
 SELECT t1.datetime, count(t1.value), count(t2.value)